Pro-Palestine Protestors Demand a Gaza Cease-Fire

 “Thelma & Louise” co-star Susan Sarandon, Palestinian writer Mohammed el-Kurd, and other public figures delivered speeches to the crowd under the Washington Square Arch.

-Jacob, 27, attended the protest with a group of fellow Christians, who he said were trying to organize a stronger response to Gaza from the Episcopalian community.
+Jacob, 27, attended the protest with what he described as a group of fellow Christians who he said was trying to organize a stronger response to Gaza from the Episcopalian community.
 “We want to, from our place as people of faith, live out our values of justice and love and peace,” he said.

-Amber McCandless, a 24-year old woman serving in the U.S. Army, came to the protest wearing an Army service uniform.
+Amber McCandless, a 24-year old woman came to the protest wearing an Army service uniform as said she was an active service member.
 “There’s a taboo of active duty members being involved in political movements, and that is partly why I decided to wear the uniform today,” she said.
 “I want to draw attention to my belief that the Israeli invasion of Gaza is not acceptable on military or moral grounds.”

-There were over 100 “Shut it Down for Palestine” demonstrations across the world on March 2, united by an urgent call for “hands off Rafah” as Israel threatens to expand its ground invasion into the Gaza Strip’s southernmost city.
-Israel’s land and air offensive has killed over 30,000 people in the Gaza Strip, nearly half of them children.
+There were over 100 “Shut it Down for Palestine” demonstrations across the world on March 2, united by an urgent call for “hands off Rafah.”
+Israeli forces have reportedly killed over 30,000 people in the Gaza Strip, nearly half of them children.
 Conditions are worsening in the besieged enclave, with human rights organizations warning that more than one million people face starvation, homelessness, and disease.
 Israel has asserted that its actions are a justifiable response to the Oct.
 7 Hamas attacks, which killed about 1,200 people in southern Israel and took about 250 people hostage.
 Some hostages have been freed, and about one fifth reportedly died in captivity.

-Cease-fire talks have bogged down, while President Biden in his State of the Union address said that the US plans to build a relief station to bring supplies to Gaza, which is facing a serious humanitarian crisis.
+Cease-fire talks have bogged down, while President Joe Biden several days after the protests in his State of the Union address said that the US plans to build a relief station to bring supplies to Gaza.

 “There has been a lot of harm done on the Palestinian people for many years, and there just wasn’t a lot of attention directed towards that,” said Regina Gori, a 65-year old retired teacher.
 “Now people are learning about what’s been happening, because the images coming out of Gaza are just so dramatic and horrific.”
 A February Associated Press poll found that half of American adults think that Israel had “gone too far” in its invasion of Gaza.